conda/infrastructure/templates/HOW_WE_USE_GITHUB.md

 Core maintainers help with sorting issues, making decisions regarding closing issues and setting feature work priorities, among other sorting-related tasks.

-### How do items show up on the Roadmap Board?
+### How does issue sorting and board intake work?

 New issues that are opened in any of the repositories in the [conda GitHub organization][conda-org] are reviewed in the repository issue tracker first.
-Core maintainers manually add issues to the [Refinement tab of the Roadmap Board][project-refinement] once they are sorted and accepted for planned work.
-Newly opened pull requests are automatically added to the [Review board][project-review] by [`.github/workflows/project.yml`][workflow-project].

-### What is done during issue sorting?

 During sorting in the issue tracker, issues are reviewed for the following outcomes:

 - Mitigation via short-term workarounds and fixes
 - Redirection to the correct project